hyperledger-labs/fabric-smart-client/integration/fsc/pingpong/README.md

 To answer the second question, we need a way to tell the FSC node which view to execute in response to a first message from an incoming session opened by a remote party.

-## Network Topology
+## Testing

+Normally, to run the `Ping Pong` sample, one would have to deploy the Fabric Smart Client nodes, invoke the view, and so on, by using a bunch of scripts.
+This is not the most convenient way to test programmatically an application.

+FSC provides an `Integration Test Infrastructure` that allow the developer to:
+- Describe the topology of the networks used (FSC network, in this case);
+- Boostrap these networks;
+- Initiate interactive protocols to complete given business tasks.

+Let us go step by step.

+### Describe the topology of the networks used

-The above example induces an FSC network topology with two FSC nodes.
+The `Ping Pong` example induces an FSC network topology with two FSC nodes.
 One node for the `initiator` and another node for the `responder`.
 We can describe the network topology programmatically as follows: